Bitspark/telstar/README.md

 python consumer.py
 ```

-You should see output like the following
+You should see output like the following.

 ```bash
 {"email": "test1@example.com"}